SENA-SE/compiler/README.md

 }
 print_int(square(2))
 ```
-When using the command `interpret` , the output on the console is `4`.
-However, when attempting to compile, although the intermediate representation (IR) instructions appear to be reasonable, for some reason compilation still fails.
+When using the command `interpret` , the output printed on the console is `4`.
+However, when using the command `compile`, although the intermediate representation (IR) instructions appear to be reasonable, for some reason compilation still fails.